spiro79/CSFilter/README.md

 We can use the library by creating an instance of the Filter class.

-**Please note** that although the examples show the use of the *HTMLPurifier* external library, we can use whatever library we want by creating an adapter that implements the Security\XSSFilter\ExternalLib\ExternalLibInterface.
+**Please note** that although the examples show the use of the *HTMLPurifier* filtering library, we can use whatever library we want by creating an adapter that implements the Security\XSSFilter\FilteringLib\FilteringLibInterface.

 ## Filter types